 The IT NEXT: Network & Telephone Refresh Project will provide the university a smarter, faster, and more secure network that meets the ever-increasing demands for reliable and robust connectivity.

 Phase 3, the Telephone System Replacement, is currently underway.
 View the schedule page for more information on building refresh schedules and what to expect during the telephone refresh process.

 About the Project

-The two-year project will refresh critical components of the university’s IT infrastructure in four phases.
+The multi-year project will refresh critical components of the university’s IT infrastructure in four phases.

 - Phase 1 Wired IT Network Replacement: 1,094 new network switches in 114 buildings (to date) across the university.

 - Phase 3 Telephone System Replacement: Phase 3 upgrades the university’s phone system to an Internet-based Voice-over-IP phone system for increased stability, ease-of-maintenance and scalability.
 This step includes upgrades to all desk and phone lines.